 Then you put them in boiling water for about 1 minute.
-With 100 degree centigrade water, most germs on the straws die except the Natto germ.
+With 100 degrees centigrade (212 degrees Fahrenheit) water, most germs on the straws die except the Natto germ.
 This is an important step to separate Natto germ from other germs that you don’t need.

 After cleansing the straws, you cut them into a few short sticks.